Samsung Galaxy S25 Ultra vs iPhone 16 Pro Max: Which Flagship Wins?

 Camera Systems

-The iPhone 16 Pro Max's triple 48MP setup (Ultra Wide, Wide, Telephoto) delivers excellent results, particularly for video.
-Clara Mercer praised the "incredible camera system perfect for capturing family moments with stunning detail."
-The 4K 120fps video capability and Audio Mix tools prove genuinely useful for creators, as Ethan Mercer confirmed.
+This is where things get interesting.
+The iPhone 16 Pro Max sports a triple 48MP camera system with Ultra Wide, Wide, and Telephoto lenses.
+Clara Mercer calls it an "incredible camera system perfect for capturing family moments with stunning detail."
+The 4K 120fps video capability is genuinely useful, and Apple's Audio Mix tools for video are innovative.

 Battery Life